gueltro/crypto_bot/README.md

 `cbot big-read myfile`

-Note that I do not advice storing big files.
-It will take a very long time, and it will overload reddit, that is open source and  allows us to run bots.
+Note that I do not advice storing very big files.
+It will take a very long time, and it will overload reddit, that is cool and open source and  allows us to run bots.
+A pdf or picture will be fine, but please do not upload long videos or similar.